acashjos/streamy/Readme.md

 Returns `false` when the iterator cursor has reached the end of iteration.
 Returns `true` otherwise

 ## fromZero()
-Resets the internal cursor to 0
+Resets the internal cursor to 0. returns current *streamy* object so that it can be chained by another modifier function.
 ## walk([direction])
 Walks through the array one result at a time.
 Every walk call will return one result as long as the cursor is moving.
 It keeps iterating until next result is obtained.
 **direction**(optional), when a negative integer, walks the array reverse.
-Reverse walking is possible only after the cursor has moved forward atleast once.
+Reverse walking is possible only after the cursor has moved forward at least once.

 ---

 ## Gotchas
 1) Every chain should terminate with an empty `()`.
 Execution will only commence after that.
-2) With streamy, `foreach` **do not** terminate chaining.
-You can chain multiple `foreach` blocks or even add a `reduce` block after a `foreach`.
+2) With *streamy*, `foreach` **do not** terminate chaining.
+It is possible to interweave
 3) Unlike native function, which usually have a function signature similar to `(..., element, index, array..)`, streamy operations will not provide an `array`.
 It will however provide ` element, index` parameters.
 The `index` provided is calculated to match the index of a virtual array that the previous operations could have generated.
 In other words, `element` and `index` are exactly the same as what you'd get when using native array operations

 ---
 ## Development
 Questions, problems or suggestions?
-Please post them on the [issue tracker](https://github.com/acashjos/streamy/issues).
+Please post them on the [issue tracker](https://github.com/acashjos/*streamy*/issues).

 You can contribute changes by forking the project and submitting a pull request.
 Feel free to contribute :heart_eyes:
 > Expects contributions to include proper testing